Pseudogaffe is the personal website and weblog of tolbiac, an index or point-of-reference to myself and my work.

-As an anarchist, I avoid assigning myself specific adjectives (capitalism and nationalism are not anarchist adjectives, they’re the opposite of anarchism) although I have previously identified as an anarcho-syndicalist, anarchist communist and social anarchist.
-I’m an advocate of pluralism, flexibility and self-theory as means of fulfilling mutual aid and autonomy.
-Organizationally, I prefer synthesis organizations made up of insurrectionist affinity groups, but I think large [platformist] federations are good if they remain horizontal and anti-authoritarian.
-I ultimately trust getting face-to-face with situations over pre-determined models for winning autonomy.
-A few sections of theory that I’m cautiously okay with are post-left anarchy and anti-civilization or post-civilization green anarchism, but certainly not primitivism.
+As an anarchist, I avoid assigning myself specific adjectives (capitalism and nationalism are not anarchist adjectives, they’re the opposite of anarchism) although I have previously identified as an anarcho-syndicalist, anarchist communist and a social anarchist.
+I’m an advocate of diverse tactics, flexibility and self-theory as means toward mutual aid and autonomy.
+Organizationally, I prefer affinity groups and synthesis organizations, but I think large [platformist] federations and syndicalist unions are useful if they remain horizontal and anti-authoritarian.
+I ultimately trust getting face-to-face with situations over pre-determined models.
+I’m fairly aligned with post-left anarchy and anti-civilization or post-civilization green anarchism, but I default to anarchism without adjectives.
 I like to think we’re all working toward the same world of vast and diverse relationships at the end of debates.
 I also think theory itself is incredibly limited and has many pitfalls compared to the actual practice of anarchist solutions.

 As for other philosophical viewpoints, I’m an absurdist, situationist and probably an optimistic nihilist.
 Postmodernism and metamodernism are interesting.
 Intersectional feminism and queer liberationism are fantastic.
-Egoism seems nice, but I don’t think I’d totally consider myself an egoist.
+Egoism is nice, but I don’t think I’d totally consider myself an egoist.
 I think a lot of Stirner’s ideas can be more easily lived instead of reading the literature.

 I am indeed a furry, and your chuckling doesn’t bother me; I’m probably laughing with you.
 I don’t really do anything significant in those spaces.
 I consider myself a punk, my “style” is kind of a mix of folk punk and post-punk.
 I collect patches and pins whenever I can to mix and match.

-I need caffeine to do anything, and coffee is my primary route of administration.
-I usually take it black because I’m a snob about beans and dark roasts.
-Not a big fan of tea but its okay, I have to really be in the mood for it.
+I consume more caffeine than I should, and coffee is my primary route of administration.
+I’m not a big fan of tea but it’s okay, I have to really be in the mood for it.

 My music taste is scattered across genres, artists and levels of niches and whatever “mainstream” is anymore.
 I’m a casual listener, so take my opinions lightly.
 To name some by genre: